Edward Smaldone: Early life and education

 Smaldone was born in the Long Island town of Rockville Centre, New York, and grew up in Wantagh, also on Long Island.

 He was playing guitar in a rock band in high school when, hearing a recording of Mussorgsky's "On Bald Mountain," he was inspired to study classical music.
 In his final year at Holy Trinity High School he began studying piano and music theory, then attended Queens College where he earned a BA in 1978 and a master's degree in 1980.
-He then earned a Ph.D. in composition from the Graduate Center of the City University of New York.
+He then earned a PhD in composition from the Graduate Center of the City University of New York.
 His 1986 doctoral thesis was on the subject of the music of Arnold Schoenberg and included a composition, his String Quartet No. 2, which was recorded on Capstone.

 Smaldone studied composition with, among others, George Perle, about whom he later co-wrote an academic paper, and Hugo Weisgall.
 He wrote his first piece of contemporary classical music, a string quartet, in 1978.

 He also studied with Ralph Shapey, Henry Weinberg, Leslie Bassett and others.

 Academic and artistic career

 Early on, Smaldone held teaching positions on the faculty of Hofstra University, The New School, and SUNY Purchase, where he was a Visiting Assistant Professor from 1986 to 1990.
 In 1989 he returned to his alma mater, Queens College, where he joined the full-time faculty as an Assistant Professor.
 He went on to spend the bulk of his academic career there, having been promoted to Full Professor in 2005.
-He is a board member of the League of Composers/ISCM and was president of the organization from 1995–97.
+He is a board member of the League of Composers/ISCM and was president of the organization from 1995 to 1997.